Miss Europe 1933

 Miss Europe 1933 was the sixth annual Miss Europe and the fifth edition under French journalist Maurice de Waleffe.
-New Delegates from Norway and Scotland are competing in Miss Europe.
+New Delegates from Norway and Scotland were competing in Miss Europe.

-Withdraws are Miss Argentina and Miss Paris' South American Colony.
+Withdraws were Miss Argentina and Miss Paris' South American Colony.

 Charlotte Hartmann, who had been crowned Miss Germany before the Nazi seizure of power, was not allowed to attend by the new government but competed after the Miss Europe pageant allowed her to compete in secret.